beshoyraafat20/my_own_portfolio/README.md

 # my_own_portfolio
-this is for create my own website portfolio
+this is for creating my own website portfolio